Complete Story; Birth of Jesus – Edited 12/7/18

 Luke clearly tells us that when Joseph took Mary to Bethlehem to be registered she was still engaged to him, they had not been married.

 Our Heavenly Father designed the Jewish engagement customs for the birth of Jesus.
 It was customary for a man and woman to be engaged to each other for a period of time before they were married, often a year.
 The engaged husband could bring his engaged wife home to live with him until they were married, though they were not to have sexual relations.

 *in order to register along with Mary, who was engaged to him, and was with child.
 Lk 2:5 NASB+

 Because engaged couples were bound together as man and wife with a contract; they were often called husband and wife though they had not yet been married.
-Matthew calls Joseph Mary’s husband before they were married; instead of the man she was engaged to Matt 1:19; in the same way Matthew refers to Joseph taking Mary as his wife; though Joseph was actually taking Mary as his engaged wife home with him Matt 1:20.
+Matthew calls Joseph Mary’s husband before they were married; instead of the man she was engaged to Matt 1:19.
+Matthew also refers to Joseph taking Mary as his wife; though Joseph was actually taking Mary as his engaged wife home with him Matt 1:20.

 *And her husband Joseph, being a just man and unwilling to put her to shame, resolved to divorce her quietly.
 Matt 1:19 ESV+